helm/charts/stable/openvpn/README.md

  `/etc/openvpn/certs/pki/ta.key`

 Note: using mounted secret makes creation of new client certificates impossible inside openvpn pod, since easyrsa needs to write in certs directory, which is read-only.

+### IPv4 Forward

+Certain clusters (i.e. newer versions of Kubernetes on GKE) will not route traffic from the connected clients into the cluster unless sysctl `net.ipv4.ip_forward` is set to 1 (defaults to 0) inside the container.
+Setting `openvpn.forceIpv4Forward` to true will make sure the init script changes this setting.
+Doing so requires the container to run in privileged mode, so setting this will also set the securityContext to privileged!